morbac/xmltools/README.md

 Homepage: [https://github.com/morbac/xmltools](https://github.com/morbac/xmltools)

-Plugin Usage
+Plugin Usage - ARM64
 ------------
-- You can download the latest release from [https://github.com/morbac/xmltools/releases](https://github.com/morbac/xmltools/releases) based on your Operating System Type (32Bit or 64Bit)
+- You can download the latest release from [https://github.com/jglathe/xmltools/releases](https://github.com/jglathe/xmltools/releases)
 - Create a folder XMLTools within Notepad++\Plugins (Typically C:\Program Files\Notepad++\plugins\) and copy the XMLTools.dll there
 - Restart Notepad ++.
 Now you should be able to see the XMLTools menu within the Plugins section